About The Awards

 Recipients of the Abu Dhabi Awards are individually recognized for their efforts by His Highness Sheikh Mohamed bin Zayed Al Nahyan, President of the United Arab Emirates.
-Upon recognition, each recipient receives the Abu Dhabi Medal, which is the highest civilian honor issued by an Emiree Decree.
+Upon recognition, each recipient receives the Abu Dhabi Medal.

 Through this recognition, the Awards aim to preserve the values of goodness within the United Arab Emirates, and inspire others to carry goodness forward.

 Who will you

 To celebrate the spirit of selflessness and giving in the United Arab Emirates, where humanity and goodness are always cherished.

 To recognize committed and selfless individuals who have contributed to the community of the United Arab Emirates and in return, inspire and motivate others to contribute to their community.

 People of all ages and nationalities are eligible to receive an Abu Dhabi Award – take a look at the Awards website to find out more about those honored in recent years.

 The Award recognizes people across the United Arab Emirates.
 It also recognizes citizens doing good deeds for the Emirates who live overseas.

 Abu Dhabi Award recipients are chosen based on the type of deeds they have done for the Emirates, regardless of nationality.
 There have been a number of non-Arab winners in previous years.

 The Awards are open to all individuals residing in, or doing work for the betterment of the United Arab Emirates.